 Sometimes, vomiting is a sign of a serious disorder.

 If diarrhea accompanies vomiting, the cause is probably gastroenteritis.

-Children should be evaluated by a doctor immediately if vomiting persists or they have any warning signs (such as lethargy, irritability, a severe headache, abdominal pain or swelling, vomit that is bloody or bright green or yellow, or bloody stools).
+Children should be evaluated by a doctor immediately if vomiting persists or they have any warning signs (such as lethargy, irritability, a severe headache, abdominal pain or swelling, vomit that is bloody or bright green, or bloody stools).

 Drugs Mentioned In This Article